South Sudan on the brink after oil exports derailed by Sudan’s civil war

 Boswell added that the IMF could be another option, even though South Sudan struggles to repay loans it took out during oil production stoppages.
 Oil stoppages also hamper its ability to raise money, while the alleged corruption and mismanagement disperse what money it does have.

-Edmund Yakani, a South Sudanese expert and peace activist, believes the UAE “may use a loan to buy South Sudan’s acceptance of its interests and agenda in Sudan”.
+Yakani, the peace activist, believes the UAE “may use a loan to buy South Sudan’s acceptance of its interests and agenda in Sudan”.

 According to a UN Panel of Experts report, the UAE provides direct military support to the RSF via Amdjarass in northern Chad.